Will I Owe Income Tax on My Social Security Retirement Benefits?

 Example 1

 Tom and Emily are married and collecting $30,000 per year in social security retirement benefits.
 They file jointly on their tax return.
-In addition to their social security benefits, they have $50,000 of taxable income including IRA withdrawals and Tom’s pension.
+In addition to their social security benefits, they have $50,000 of taxable income, including IRA withdrawals and Tom’s pension.
 Based on the provisional income equation in step 3, their provisional income is $65,000 for the year.
-When we compare that to the table in step 4, they are over the $44,000 limit in the last column.
+When we compare that to the table in Step 4, they are over the $44,000 limit in the last column.
 Therefore, up to 85% of their social security income will be treated as taxable income.
-If we take their $30,000 in social security benefits and multiply by 0.85, we are left with $25,500.
-This is the amount that will be added as taxable income on their federal tax return and the amount of tax due will depend on their federal tax bracket.
-In this example, their federal tax bracket is 12% so they will owe $3,060 in taxes on their social security benefits.
+If we take their $30,000 in social security benefits and multiply it by 0.85, we are left with $25,500.
+This is the amount that will be added as taxable income on their federal tax return, and the amount of tax due will depend on their federal tax bracket.
+In this example, their federal tax bracket is 12%, so they will owe $3,060 in taxes on their Social Security benefits.

 Example 2